cloudify-cosmo/getcloudify.org/guide/3.1/plugin-cloudstack.md

   * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
 See the [using existing resources section](#using-existing-resources).
 Defaults to `false`.
   * `resource_id` name to give to the new resource or the name or ID of an existing resource when the `use_external_resource` property is set to `true` (see the [using existing resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
   * `cloudstack_config` see the [CloudStack Configuration](#cloudstack-configuration).
+   * `network` name-value pairs of configuration items for this network
+   * `vpc` If this network is part of a VPC then specify the VPC name here.
+   * `service_offering` *Required*.
+The name of the service offering for this network
+   * `zone` *Required* the zone where this network will be deployed.
+   * `gateway` the IP address to use as gateway for this network
+   * `netmask` the netmask to use for this network
+  * `firewall` List of firewall rules
+   * `type` either ingress or egress, where egress is traffic to the public network/internet and ingress is traffic flowing from the public network / internet.
+   * `protocol` either TCP or UDP
+   * `cidr` the [CIDR] (http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_blocks) in 192.168.0/24 notation for this firewall rule
+   * `ports` a list of ports e.g.: ports:[80,443]

 **Mapped Operations:**